Deploy to Kubernetes

 Database

-Trigger.dev uses a SQL database as its persistence layer.
-With this Helm chart, you spin up a PostgreSQL instance powered by Bitnami along side other Trigger.dev services in your cluster.
-When persistence is enabled, the data will be stored as Kubernetes Persistence Volume.
-View all properties for postgresql.
+With this Helm chart, you spin up a PostgreSQL instance powered by Bitnami alongside other Trigger.dev services in your cluster.
+When persistence is enabled, the data will be stored as a Kubernetes Persistence Volume.
+View all parameters for postgres.

 postgresql: